-If you have been on the fence about making your own laundry soap I’d suggest you jump in and just do it.
+If you have been on the fence about making your own homemade wash powder I’d suggest you jump in and just do it.
 This homemade laundry detergent takes only minutes to make.
 Because of the short amount of time it takes to make this DIY laundry soap, a month’s worth of soap can be made rather quickly.

 Why You Should Make Your Own Laundry Soap